10 Reasons to visit the North Island

 So where do you find such beaches on the North Island of New Zealand?

-Look for any beach starting from the top of the North Island in Northland, and just follow the Northern and then Eastern coastlines of New Zealand.
+Look for any beach starting from the top of the North Island in Northland, and just follow the northern and then eastern coastline of New Zealand.

 2. Maori cultural shows